iron-bun/SOTAFilter/README.md

 Download the stops data from the NapTAN website as Stops.csv: https://beta-naptan.dft.gov.uk/ Download the summit data from SOTA as summitslist.csv: https://mapping.sota.org.uk/summitslist.csv

-The program accepts an oring latitude and longitude (these are presently mandatory) and orders the list of summits by distance to that origin location, and then distance to stations in order of distance to that summit.
+The program accepts an origin latitude and longitude (these are presently mandatory) and orders the list of summits by distance to that origin location, and then distance to stations in order of distance to that summit.

 run: